iterative/dvc.org/content/docs/studio/self-hosting/configuration/ca.md

 # CA certificates

-Do you use a custom certificate for Studio or one of your Git forges?
-If so, Studio needs to have the CA certificates in order to establish connections.
+Do you use a custom certificate for DVC Studio or one of your Git forges?
+If so, DVC Studio needs to have the CA certificates in order to establish connections.

 To do this, copy your CA certificates as plain text, then add them to the `customCaCerts` list in the `values.yaml` configuration file: